Why Gratitude Makes Leaders More Effective

-We all love celebrating the significant milestones, and, you definitely shouldn’t stop doing that.
+We all love celebrating the significant milestones, and, you definitely shouldn't stop doing that.
 But the massive breakthroughs don't happen daily.
 However, each day, you encounter smaller victories and happy moments.
-With that in mind, if you catch a team member doing something awesome, don’t hesitate to let them know you like that and appreciate their efforts.
+With that in mind, if you catch a team member doing something awesome, grateful leaders shouldn't hesitate to let them know you like that and appreciate their efforts.
 Those seemingly unimportant words of encouragement will add-up over time.

 4. Compliment your team daily.

-Compliments should be authentic and genuine, and you may need to practice the effort of saying something if you sound phony.
+Compliments and praise should be authentic and genuine, and you may need to practice the extra effort of saying something if you sound phony.
 Don't be one-of-those leaders who say, "sure appreciate you" while reading a report.
 Keep in mind the importance of eye contact, an actual win, a real compliment.
 When your efforts are genuine, it makes the other person feel like a million bucks and becomes natural to you.

 Examples could be complimenting your colleagues on their sense of humor, asking questions, always arriving early, or taking the initiative.
-Other options could be recognizing how helpful someone on the team is to others -- their positive attitude, and their creativity or knowledge.
+Other options could be recognizing how helpful someone on the team is to others -- their positive energy, and their creativity or knowledge.

 5. Don't forget to acknowledge your unsung heroes.

 Every workplace has a "rockstar."
 That's necessarily a bad thing.
 But, you don't want to always shine the spotlight on them.
 Give acknowledgment to the back-up-singers, the backing band and roadies as well.
 Recognize your support columns, not just your angel-corbels at the top.

 For example, I always give a shoutout and occasionally send my freelancers goodies.
 Sending something demonstrates to them that I appreciate their hard work, and it also makes them feel like a part of the team.